zio/zio/docs/datatypes/test/test-aspect.md

 ## Conditional Aspects

-When we apply a conditional aspect, it will run the spec only if the specified predicate is satisfied:
+When we apply a conditional aspect, it will run the spec only if the specified predicate is satisfied.

-- **`ifEnv`** — An aspect that only runs a test if the specified environment variable satisfies the specified assertion.
+- **`ifEnv`** — Only runs a test if the specified environment variable satisfies the specified assertion.
-- **`ifEnvSet`** — An aspect that only runs a test if the specified environment variable is set.
+- **`ifEnvSet`** — Only runs a test if the specified environment variable is set.
-- **`ifProp`** An aspect that only runs a test if the specified Java property satisfies the specified assertion.
+- **`ifProp`** — Only runs a test if the specified Java property satisfies the specified assertion.
-- **`ifPropSet`** — An aspect that only runs a test if the specified Java property is set.
+- **`ifPropSet`** — Only runs a test if the specified Java property is set.

 ```scala mdoc:compile-only
 import zio._